bwt-dev/bwt/doc/libbwt.md

 Start the configured server(s).

-This will block the current thread until the initial indexing is completed and the API servers are ready, which may take awhile on the first run (depending on the `rescan_since` configuration).
-If you'd like this to happen in the background, call this function in a new thread.
+This will initialize the daemon and start the sync loop, blocking the current thread.

 `json_config` should be provided as a JSON-encoded string.
 The list of options is available [below](#config-options).
 Example minimal configuration: